ScenicFramework/scenic/guides/getting_started.md

 See the documentation for [ViewPort Configuration](Scenic.ViewPort.Config.html) to learn more about how to set the options on a viewport.

-Note that all the drivers are in seperate Hex packages as you should choose the correct one for your application.
+Note that all the drivers are in separate Hex packages as you should choose the correct one for your application.
 For example, the `Scenic.Driver.Glfw` driver draws your scenes into a window under MacOS and Ubuntu.
 It should work on other OS's as well, such as other flavors of Unix or Windows, but I haven't worked on